atlregional/atltransit.org/pages/fares/transfers.md

 ## Major transfer stations

-GRTA Xpress, Cobb, and GCT all have connection points at major MARTA stations for convenient access to MARTA's extensive rail and bus network.
+GRTA Xpress, CobbLinc, and GCT all have connection points at major MARTA stations for convenient access to MARTA's extensive rail and bus network.

 [View our interactive map for more details »](/maps/interactive)